TelecoRenta/Taller-de-Metaverso/README.md

 # Taller-de-Metaverso

-Course title: ***Taller de Metaverso: Realidad virtual***
+Workshop title: ***Taller de Metaverso: Realidad virtual***

 The goal of the workshop is to bring undergraduate students the opportunity to immerse themselves in a unique experience that will allow them to interact with a virtual environment in a whole new way.

-The course is supported by the **PDF guides** that consist in one guide for the course instructor and another guide for the student following this course
+The workshop is supported by the **PDF guides** that consist in one guide for the instructor and another guide for the student following this workshop

 In addition to the above files, it is recomended to use a virtual reality headset.
-This headset is not provided as part of the course and should be acquired by the organizers of the workshop.
+This headset is not provided as part of the workshop and should be acquired by the organizers of the workshop.